Commemorating your late loved one’s birthday or an anniversary

-Losing someone you hold dear is a difficult experience that many people will endure in their lives, and certain times of the year such as Christmas, birthdays or anniversaries can prove even harder to face.
+Losing a friend or family member is an extremely difficult experience that everyone will have to go through at some point in their lives.
+There are certain times of the year such as Christmas, birthdays or anniversaries that are even harder to face.

-Write your loved one a letter with life’s updates
+Write your loved one a letter with an update about your life

-Writing down your thoughts can be incredibly therapeutic and can be a great coping mechanism during your bereavement journey.
+Writing down your thoughts can be incredibly therapeutic, and this can be a great coping mechanism during your bereavement journey.

 “As I look at my nieces, I want to leave them with memories of tradition, love and family.
 The process of celebrating a life begins long before the person is gone.
 My grandma and her mum started a tradition of writing notes and tucking them into unique treasures.
 It still fills my heart with joy when I come upon one of those notes with the story of how and when the object was acquired.
 I found a cream and sugar bowl that belonged to my great, great grandmother, and inside was a note to my mum.”

-Kelli kindly shared with us the most recent letter she wrote to her mother:
+Kelli shared with us a letter she has previously written to her mother:

 “It would have been your 82nd birthday!
 So much has happened in the last twelve years, I don't even know where to start.
 When you booked that flight to heaven, it left a hole in my heart.